 Summary of Key Points

-- Start Strong: File an intent to file immediately to lock in your effective date for retroactive payments.
+- Start Strong: File an intent to file immediately to lock in your effective date for retroactive payments at the new 2026 rates.

 - Documents Win Claims: Gather military medical records, private medical records, nexus letters, and buddy statements.
 All the evidence must prove service-connected disabilities.